What are Benzos?

 Request a Confidential Callback

-What to Expect at a Benzo Detox in Los Angeles
+What to Expect at a Benzo Detox Center in Los Angeles, CA

 Each person who comes to us for benzo detox in Los Angeles receives a complete assessment upon arrival.
 This allows our addiction treatment team to understand the depth of their addiction and their current physical and mental health.
 From there, we can provide a detailed treatment plan.
 As well, staff can anticipate likely withdrawal symptoms and explain the options for medical intervention to treat them.